deaneeth/churn-prediction-data-pipeline/README.md

 - 📚 Step-by-step & easy to follow
 - 🧠 LLM-assisted imputations (cool and practical!)
 - 🧼 Realistic focus on *data cleaning*, not just modeling
-- 💾 Includes raw + processed data files
+- 💾 Includes raw + processed data files with step by step Jupyter Notebooks

 ---